huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device_linkage_rule.md

       - **body**: optional, the message body of the command, which contains key-value pairs, each key is the parameter name of the command in the product model.
 The specific format requires application and device conventions.

+* `buffer_timeout` - (Optional, Int) Specifies the cache time of device commands, in seconds.
+Representing the effective time for the IoT platform to cache commands before issuing them to the device.
+After this time, the commands will no longer be issued.
+The default value is `172,800` seconds (`48` hours).
+If set to `0`, the command will be immediately issued to the device regardless of the command issuance mode set on the IoT platform.

+* `response_timeout` - (Optional, Int) Specifies the effective time of the command response, in seconds.
+Indicating that the device responds effectively within the `response_timeout` time after receiving the command.
+If no response is received after this time, the command response is considered to have timed out.
+The default value is `1,800` seconds.

+* `mode` - (Optional, String) Specifies the issuance mode of device commands, which is only valid when the value of `buffer_timeout` is greater than `0`.
+  The valid values are as follows:
+  + **ACTIVE**: Active mode, the IoT platform actively issues commands to devices.
+  + **PASSIVE**: Passive mode, after the IoT platform creates device commands, it will directly cache the commands.
+    Wait until the device goes online again or reports the execution result of the previous command before issuing the command.

 <a name="IoTDA_smn_forwarding"></a>
 The `smn_forwarding` block supports: